baohanddd/swoole-gearman/README.md

 Swoole-gearman
 ====

-A multi-processes worker framework based on Swoole and [Gearman|Redis]
+A multi-processes worker framework based on Swoole and (Redis, Ali MNS)

 Install
 ====